-Cesar teaches us that it’s important to give a dog rules, boundaries, and limitations.
+It’s important to give a dog rules, boundaries, and limitations.
 In other words, our dogs need to know what they can do, where they can do it, and for how long.
-In this article, we’re going to focus on boundaries: teaching your dog where they are and are not allowed to go.
+In this article, I’m going to focus on boundaries: teaching your dog where they are and are not allowed to go.
+Here are 5 Tips For Building Boundaries

 Establishing boundaries can solve canine behavior problems like getting on the furniture, begging at the table, or bolting when a door is opened.
 In effect, when you create a boundary you’re building an invisible barrier and teaching your dog not to cross it.